 In fact, I felt so prepared I moved my test date up a week earlier than originally planned, and I not only passed on my first try, but I came out of the experience with a wealth of knowledge I use every day to help my clients as an independent financial planner.
 I now look back on my experience studying for the CFP® Exam as one of the best things I did to get ready to launch my own firm.

 What's my secret to getting so much AWESOME out of what most people consider a pain the a**?
-It was developing deliberate habits to create meaningful connections with the material while forcing myself to have fun along the way.
+Two things:

 Go from boring to BOOYAH! by bringing the right mindset

 Even though I had recently completed the educational requirements to sit for the exam, the task of memorizing everything felt like drowning in an ocean of white noise.
 Yes, each individual fact might make sense when you pluck it out of the pile, but being able to recall it all on command while also combining and applying topics to multifaceted problems was overwhelming.

 But I solved this problem by developing my own strategy that allowed me to make meaningful connections with the material through stories, images, and ridiculous rhymes.

 It happened on a particularly painful study session when I was trying to make sense of the tax code, keeping straight the difference between 1244 and 1202 stock.
 When I had just about decided it was impossible, I remembered an episode of Happy Days in which Potsie was able to go from being the class dunce to acing a biology exam by writing a song describing how the circulation system worked.
 Then all of a sudden it hit me — "Heck, I could do that!"

 Having fun while studying for the CFP® Exam?
 No way!